 Similarly, surveys are a favourite way of gathering customer data by brands.
-Consultancies like the Retail Projects Unit can provide a nuanced omnichannel strategy that respects customer data while providing them with an affirming, useful return for its supply.
+Agencies like the Retail Partners Unit can provide a nuanced omnichannel strategy that respects customer data while providing them with an affirming, useful return for its supply.
 This data has to be analysed and used to inform a brand’s overall approach to creating offers for clients, marketing, and other forms of communication.
 If the data is to be shared with other channels, consent needs to be acquired from the customer.
 At all points when customer data is gathered, the customer must be given information on how the information would be used.
 A lack of transparency will breed distrust: just look at the backlash when people were randomly messaged by the “Yes” campaign during the marriage equality vote.
 While we’re suspicious of people who used that incident of SMS marketing to decide they were opposed to marriage equality (what??), we note that people can find omnichannel features like geolocation contact intrusive and offensive.

 How to be More like Keanu Reeves